Bernardo-MG/dreadball-model-api/src/site/markdown/units.md

 ![Attributes Holder class diagram](./images/attributes_holder_class_diagram.png)

 Attributes are kept separated from the units on the [AttributesHolder][attributes] interface.
-This way it is possible to refer to them independently from units, for example in the case of using attribute bonus, and also reduces the clutter on the unit interface.
+This way the units are less cluttered and also it is possible to refer to the attributes independently from units, for example in the case of using attribute bonus.

 ### Abilities